 Play in the sandpit

-Ride on rocking horse or outdoor toy
+Ride on a rocking horse or outdoor toy

 Play on a see-saw